intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/Tutorial/k8s.md

 * `--conf spark.kubernetes.driver.volumes.persistentVolumeClaim.${RUNTIME_PERSISTENT_VOLUME_CLAIM}.mount.path`: specify the path to be mounted as `persistentVolumeClaim` into the driver pod.

-### 6.3 Use Kubernetes Deployment
+### 7.3 Use Kubernetes Deployment
-BigDL supports users (which want to execute programs directly on __Develop Node__) to run an application by creating a Kubernetes Deployment object with Conda archive.
+BigDL supports users who want to execute programs directly on __Develop Node__ to run an application by creating a Kubernetes Deployment object with Conda archive.

-Before submitting the Orca application, you should:
-* On the __Develop Node__
-    1. Use Conda to install BigDL and needed Python dependency libraries (see __[Section 3](#3-prepare-environment)__), then pack the activate Conda environment to an archive.
+After preparing the [Conda environment](#prepare-environment) on the __Develop Node__, follow the steps below before submitting the application.

+1. Download the requirement file(s) from [here](https://github.com/intel-analytics/BigDL/tree/main/python/requirements/orca) and install the required Python libraries of BigDL Orca according to your needs.
     ```bash
+    pip install -r /path/to/requirements.txt
+    ```
+    Note that you are recommended **NOT** to install BigDL Orca with pip install command in the conda environment if you use spark-submit to avoid possible conflicts.

+2. Pack the current activate conda environment to an archive before:
+    ```bash
     conda pack -o environment.tar.gz
     ```

-    2. Upload Conda archive, example Python files and extra Python dependencies to NFS.
+3. Upload the Conda archive, Python script (`train.py` in our example) and extra Python dependency files (`model.py` in our example) to NFS.
     ```bash
     # Upload Conda archive
     cp /path/to/environment.tar.gz /bigdl/nfsdata

     # Upload example Python files
     cp /path/to/train.py /bigdl/nfsdata

-        # Uplaod extra Python dependencies
+    # Upload extra Python dependencies
     cp /path/to/model.py /bigdl/nfsdata
     ```

-#### 6.3.1 K8s Client
-BigDL has provided an example YAML file (see __[orca-tutorial-client.yaml](https://github.com/intel-analytics/BigDL/blob/main/python/orca/tutorial/pytorch/docker/orca-tutorial-client.yaml)__, which describes a Deployment that runs the `intelanalytics/bigdl-k8s:2.1.0` image) to run the tutorial FashionMNIST program on k8s-client mode:

-__Notes:__
-* Please call `init_orca_context` at very begining part of each Orca program.
+4. Set the cluster_mode to "spark-submit" in `init_orca_context`.
     ```python
-    from bigdl.orca import init_orca_context

-    init_orca_context(cluster_mode="spark-submit")
+    sc = init_orca_context(cluster_mode="spark-submit")
     ```

+We define a Kubernetes Deployment in a YAML file.
+Some fields of the YAML are explained as follows:

+* `metadata`: a nested object filed that every deployment object must specify.
+    * `name`: a string that uniquely identifies this object and job.
+We use "orca-pytorch-job" in our example.
+* `restartPolicy`: the restart policy for all containers within the pod.
+One of Always, OnFailure, Never.
+Default to Always.
+* `containers`: a single application container to run within a pod.
+    * `name`: the name of the container.
+Each container in a pod will have a unique name.
+    * `image`: the name of the BigDL K8s Docker image.
+Note that you need to change the version accordingly.
+    * `imagePullPolicy`: the pull policy of the docker image.
+One of Always, Never and IfNotPresent.
+Defaults to Always if `:latest` tag is specified, or IfNotPresent otherwise.
+    * `command`: the command for the containers to run in the pod.
+    * `args`: the arguments to submit the spark application in the pod.
+See more details in [`spark-submit`](#use-spark-submit).
+    * `securityContext`: the security options the container should be run with.
+    * `env`: a list of environment variables to set in the container, which will be used when submitting the application.
+Note that you need to change the environment variables including `BIGDL_VERSION` and `BIGDL_HOME` accordingly.
+        * `name`: the name of the environment variable.
+        * `value`: the value of the environment variable.
+    * `resources`: the resources to be allocated in the cluster for each pod.
+        * `requests`: the minimum amount of computation resources required.
+        * `limits`: the maximum amount of computation resources allowed.
+    * `volumeMounts`: the paths to mount Volumes into containers.
+        * `name`: the name of a Volume.
+        * `mountPath`: the path in the container to mount the Volume to.
+        * `subPath`: the sub-path within the volume to mount into the container.
+* `volumes`: specify the volumes for the pod.
+We use NFS as the persistentVolumeClaim in our example.

+#### 7.3.1 K8s Client
+BigDL has provided an example [orca-tutorial-k8s-client.yaml](https://github.com/intel-analytics/BigDL/blob/main/python/orca/tutorial/pytorch/docker/orca-tutorial-client.yaml)__ to run the Fashion-MNIST example for k8s-client mode.
+Note that you need to change the version of the docker image, BIGDL_VERSION and BIGDL_HOME in the YAML file accordingly.

+__Notes:__
 * Spark client needs to specify `spark.pyspark.driver.python`, this python env should be on NFS dir.
     ```bash
     --conf spark.pyspark.driver.python=/bigdl/nfsdata/python_env/bin/python \